ResearchandDestroy/DorXNG/README.md

 ./DorXNG.py -h
 ```

 Download and Run Our Custom SearXNG Docker Container (at least one).
 Multiple SearXNG instances can be used.
 Use the `--serverlist` option with DorXNG.
+See: [server.lst](https://github.com/ResearchandDestroy/DorXNG/blob/main/server.lst)

 #### When starting multiple containers wait a few seconds between starting each one.
 ```